openx/prebid-mobile-android/mobile-android-sdk-doc/info/android-in-app-bidding-native-guidelines-info.md

 1. Setup layout for the Native Styles ad.
-2. Prebid Rendering SDK sends the bid request.
+2. Prebid Rendering Module sends the bid request.
 3. Prebid server runs the header bidding auction among preconfigured demand partners.
-3. The received creative will be rendered in the Web View of Prebid Rendering SDK.
+3. The received creative will be rendered in the Web View of Prebid Rendering Module.

 ### Unified Native Ads